deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 ___
 ___

-**Author's note**
+**Author’s note**

 What a journey.

-I will admit...I am terrified of what ending this story means.
-The Deathworlders has been my life's work, it's been *nine years* since I posted "Run Little Monster" on r/HFY, and even longer since the *Kevin Jenkins Experience* greentext I first anonymously posted to 4chan.
+I will admit…I am terrified of what ending this story means.
+The Deathworlders has been my life’s work, it’s been *nine years* since I posted “Run Little Monster” on r/HFY, and even longer since the *Kevin Jenkins Experience* greentext I first anonymously posted to 4chan.

 Life has changed so much for me since then.
 At the time, I was working minimum wage jobs as a taxi driver and medical receptionist, barely scraping by.
 Now, I can proudly claim to be a professional author, supporting myself on my writing and through the incredible generosity of my patrons.
 I have moved half way across the country to remain close to my family, and become a man of property, with a mortgage.

-More importantly than any of that, I have made one of the truest and closest friends a man could ask for in the form of cTwelve, who has opened my eyes to things I never realized they were closed to, and without whose constant friendship, support, collaboration, goading, and occasional telling-me-off, this incredible series simply wouldn't have happened.
+More importantly than any of that, I have made one of the truest and closest friends a man could ask for in the form of cTwelve, who has opened my eyes to things I never realized they were closed to, and without whose constant friendship, support, collaboration, goading, and occasional telling-me-off, this incredible series simply wouldn’t have happened.

 From the bottom of my heart, thank you for reading it, and coming with me as I blundered and persevered my way through this absolutely marathon endeavor.
 And let me assure you right now: *there is more to come.*

-If you are sad to see the end of this tale, then I offer this thought: wouldn't it be sadder still if it just meandered on aimlessly with no intent, no development and no ending, until it faltered and fizzled out with a whimper?
-One of the thoughts we've explored in this chapter is that someday, the time must come to pass the torch...and that this is not a bad thing.
+If you are sad to see the end of this tale, then I offer this thought: wouldn’t it be sadder still if it just meandered on aimlessly with no intent, no development and no ending, until it faltered and fizzled out with a whimper?
+One of the thoughts we’ve explored in this chapter is that someday, the time must come to pass the torch…and that this is not a bad thing.

 Which is why I am moving straight from this series into a brand new one, hosted on Royal Road, by the name of *The Nested Worlds.* More on that below.
 You can actually read the prologue right now!

-Before I get into that, however...I now consider these ninety-seven chapters and their sub-chapters to be a rough first draft.
+Before I get into that, however…I now consider these ninety-seven chapters and their sub-chapters to be a rough first draft.
 This entire series came to you raw off the keyboard, and is by and large unedited.
 I know from the experience of publishing *Dandelion* just how much value a real editor and proper care can add to a novel, and I believe that *The Deathworlders* will be even better in published book form than it is in this format you have just finished reading.

-I look forward to bringing those books to your shelves, and...who knows where else the story may be told, in time?
+I look forward to bringing those books to your shelves, and…who knows where else the story may be told, in time?
 Who knows what other stories I may yet find to tell in this setting, as I revisit it in future years?

 For now, however, it is time for the curtain call.
 I hope this chapter has allowed the characters to take their bows properly, and left you satisfied.

-If it has not...then please take comfort in the thought that the Deathworlders will return.
+If it has not…then please take comfort in the thought that the Deathworlders will return.

 Someday.

 All my love,

-Philip R. "Hambone" Johnson.
+Philip R. “Hambone” Johnson.

 ___